Fedict/fts-gui-sign/documentation/description app modules.md

   + container of the wizard
   + all pages are linked here

+## signByTokenWizard
+the sign by token functionality wizard
++ actions
+  + the redux actions used in the application
++ components
+  + Display file - to show a preview of the document to sign - reuses the DisplayFile of the sign flow
+  + PDF Viewer for IE - reuses the one of the sign flow
++ pages
+  + containers of the pages of the wizard
+    + TokenWizardIntroContainer - first step in the flow
+    + DigestForTokenLoadingContainer & MetadataLoadingContainer show please wait message
+    + SuccesForTokenContainer - last screen of happy flow when signing by token
++ reducers
+  + redux reducers
++ TokenWizardContainer orchestrates which page to show depending on the step

 ## startpage
 the startpage to select a signing methode